-The section of an Enbridge Energy Partners LP (EEP) pipeline that leaked crude will be sent to a metallurgical laboratory to determine the cause of the release that shut part of the world’s longest oil pipeline, U.S. regulators said.
+The section of an Enbridge Energy Partners LP (EEP:US) pipeline that leaked crude will be sent to a metallurgical laboratory to determine the cause of the release that shut part of the world’s longest oil pipeline, U.S. regulators said.

 All the pooled oil has been cleaned up at the site of the July 27 leak from Line 14 near Grand Marsh, Wisconsin, Patricia Klinger, a spokeswoman for the Transportation Department’s Pipeline and Hazardous Materials Safety Administration, said in an e-mailed statement today.
 An estimated 1,200 barrels (50,400 gallons) spilled.

 Two inspectors from the Washington-based agency remain on site, Klinger said.
 She didn’t provide an estimated restart time or date for Line 14, part of Houston-based Enbridge’s Lakehead System, which supplies 70 percent of the crude processed in Chicago-area refineries, according to the company’s website.

 The U.S. Environmental Protection Agency sent an emergency response team to conduct air monitoring operations, the agency said in an e-mail.
 EPA also set up a command group to include state and company officials and is overseeing excavation of contaminated soil and vegetation.